tribolil/afasimakker/README.md

 ![Skærmbillede (176)](https://github.com/user-attachments/assets/34bee224-e725-43f7-94b9-4fd3da91bdbd)

 ### Categories
-Five different categories have been created to target to train different aspects of language in Danish, however, other languages are also supported due to the model being multilingual.
-The five categories were created to target conversation, word naming, comprehension, sentence construction, and roleplay, which can be seen in the videos below.
-Each category has its own folder in `app\categories` with each category having the file `page.tsx` which defines the assistant and the welcome message.
+Five different categories have been created to target training different aspects of language in Danish.
+However, other languages are also supported due to the model being multilingual.
+The five categories were created to target conversation, word naming, comprehension, sentence construction, and roleplay, which is shown in the videos below.
+Each category has its own folder in `app\categories`, with each category having the file `page.tsx`, which defines the assistant and the welcome message.

 https://github.com/user-attachments/assets/d59c37eb-a3b4-4a95-a611-79f27ea8d7b4